%20(2).avif)

 There are many advantages to using Orchestration tools:

-NVIDIA GPU Operator is a Kubernetes operator that installs and manages the NVIDIA GPU software stack as Kubernetes-native resources, helping teams standardize GPU node enablement across clusters.
-It is commonly used to reduce manual driver/toolkit work and keep GPU workloads reliable through upgrades and autoscaling events.
+NVIDIA GPU Operator is a Kubernetes operator that installs and manages the NVIDIA GPU software stack as Kubernetes-native resources, making GPU enablement repeatable across clusters and over time.

-Common alternatives include baking GPU drivers into node images, using bootstrap scripts or configuration management (for example Ansible), or relying on managed Kubernetes GPU node pools where the cloud provider maintains the GPU stack.
+Alternatives include baking drivers into golden node images, using configuration management such as Ansible, or relying on managed Kubernetes GPU node pools where the cloud provider maintains the GPU stack.
 Reference documentation: https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html.

 Some of the things we did include: